 Comparing these pairs of failing and passing states results in a fault profile.
 The fault profile contains all predicates that hold in the passing run, but not in the failing run.
 This is an an alleged indication of what "went wrong" in the failing run in terms of abstract object state.

-In the case of routine duplicate, AutoFix-E finds out that before the location of the exception, the following state invariant hold only in failing test cases, and thus are part of the fault profile:
+In the case of routine duplicate, AutoFix-E finds out that, before the location of the exception, the state invariant before and off holds only in failing test cases.
+Correspondingly, the fault profile is the complement predicate: